-- 1. Start Computer Setup.

-- Computers or tablets with keyboards:

-- 1. Turn off the computer.

-- 2. Press the power button, and when the HP logo appears, press f10 to enter Computer Setup.

-- Tablets without keyboards: - Turn off the tablet. - 2.
-Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap F10 to enter Computer Setup. - Select Security, select Hard Drive Utilities, select DriveLock, and then press enter.
-2. - 3.
-Select the hard drive you want to protect, and then press enter. - Select Enable DriveLock, and then press enter.
-4. - 5.
-Carefully read the warning. - When prompted, type a user password, and then press enter. - When prompted, type the user password again to confirm, and then press enter. - NOTE: Your changes take effect immediately. - To exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes.
+- 1. Start Computer Setup. - Computers or tablets with keyboards: - 1.
+Turn off the computer. - 2.
+Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
+Turn off the tablet. - 2.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap F10 to enter Computer Setup. - 2.
+Select Security, select Hard Drive Utilities or Hard Drive Tools (select products only), select DriveLock, and then press enter. - NOTE: For select products, you may be required to enter the BIOS Administrator password and select Set DriveLock Password. - 3.
+Select the hard drive you want to protect, and then press enter. - Follow the on-screen instructions to make the selections to enable DriveLock and to enter passwords when prompted. - WOTE: For select products, you may be prompted to type DriveLock.
+The field is case sensitive. - 5.
+To exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes.